isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 53.&nbsp;In parallel, the Government will also continue to support in-house counsel, who are integral to Singapore’s legal ecosystem and economic competitiveness.

 {:start="54"}
-54.&nbsp;As <u>Mr Vikram Nair</u> noted, lawyers joining in-house legal teams are not a loss.
+54.&nbsp;As Mr Vikram Nair noted, lawyers joining in-house legal teams are not a loss.
 MNCs present in Singapore have grown to over 7,000 present in Singapore today, and between 2015 to 2024, the number of Singapore-qualified in-house counsel more than doubled.
 So in that period of time, while our industry has remained stable, in fact, with a 26% increase, the number of in-house counsel has more than doubled over the last ten years.
 It reflects growth, in not just the number of lawyers in practice or in in-house counsel roles, but the growth of MNCs in Singapore, which supports the economy – in turn, requiring the in-house counsel legal support.
 In house counsel help companies navigate regulatory landscapes and invest with confidence in Singapore.

 <b><u>Enhancing Access to Justice</u></b>